jamiegau/cinema-nmap-scripts/README.md

 # cinema-nmap-scripts
 This project contains a set of nmap scripts for use in scanning a projection network to discover what equipment is on that projection network and if possible, extract information from the equipment such as Vendor, Product, and version information.

 As nmap can be intrusive on a network and generate a lot of scanning traffic or overload a TCP-IP stack on some lightweight cinema equipment, the user is expected to utilise the scripts in a less impactful way.
 For example, only ports used in fingerprinting a device should be scanned and not the many thousands as is performed in a general nmap scan.
-A SYN scan or lightweight open socket scan that does not actually connect and open ta socket is recommended.
+A SYN scan or lightweight open socket scan that does not connect and open ta socket is recommended.

 ## Precaution
 Cinema networks typically have live sessions in play.
 A basic nmap SYN scan and targeting only a smaller number of ports should have very little impact on the equipment, users utilising these scripts should still take precautions.
 If this was to cause an issue, it is most likely an automation IP-socket-message from one device to another that may be lost.
 This is "extremely" unlikely, however, the users of the scripts should be aware of this.